Wedge-tailed eagle: Identification

 Their unique combination of large size, lanky build, long, diamond-shaped tail (though can be round-ended when both central feathers are moulted together), mainly black or rather dark plumage, and long wings seen when soaring or gliding make all ages of the wedge-tailed eagle fairly unmistakable in the majority of their range.
 The only main confusion species is often the black-breasted kite (Hamirostra melanosternon), which is surprisingly similar in colouring but is much smaller with a relatively short, squared tail and extensive clear white windows covering a good part of their wings.
 Juveniles of the white-bellied sea eagle (Haliaeetus leucogaster), at times mentioned as potentially confusable with a young wedge-tailed eagle, are much paler below with a rather different flight pattern: a short pale tail, bare legs, shorter, broader wings held in stiff dihedral.

 In New Guinea, the Gurney's eagle is more similar than those species in form and build but the Gurney's is somewhat smaller and more compact than the wedge-tailed eagle with rich yellow feet, a rather shorter rounded or faintly wedge-tipped tail, shorter and relatively broader wings (in adaptation to more forest-living).
 Furthermore, the Gurney's eagle has a much paler immature plumage.
 Although usually considered an island endemic, the Gurney's eagle is possibly capable of marine dispersals, as is the wedge-tailed eagle, that may lead to them to turn up in the forests of northern Australia and historical reports show that a rare vagrant of the species may indeed appear there.
-Papuan eagle (Harpyopsis novaeguineae), the only other island raptor in New Guinea that approaches the wedge-tailed in size is a highly distinct and forest-restricted species, being much paler, particularly below, with long bare legs and different proportions, more like a giant Accipiter with short rounded wings, a long, somewhat rounded tipped tail and a large, rounded head.
+The Papuan eagle (Harpyopsis novaeguineae), the only other island raptor in New Guinea that approaches the wedge-tailed in size, is a highly distinct and forest-restricted species, being much paler, particularly below, with long, bare legs and different proportions, more like a giant Accipiter with short rounded wings, a long, somewhat rounded tipped tail, and a large, rounded head.

 Vocalizations

-The wedge-tailed eagle is not a bird well known for its vocalization nor are they often heard.
+Wedge-tailed eagles are not well known for its vocalization nor are they often heard.
 They may be silent for long stretches of time, possibly months, at least outside of breeding season.
-When vocalizations have been documented, it usually only near the nest and in aerial display and can be hard to hear unless at close range.
+When vocalizations have been documented, it usually only near the nest and in aerial display, and can be hard to hear unless at close range.
 The commonest calls for wedge-tailed eagles are high, rather thin whistles, sometimes transcribed as I-see, I-see followed by a short descending see-tya.
 Also documented during the breeding season are various other whistles, yelps and squeals and an often rolling series.
-Characteristically, all their calls are surprisingly weak though the main call is sometimes considered to have a “melancholy” quality.
+Characteristically, all their calls are surprisingly weak, though the main call is sometimes considered to have a "melancholy" quality.
 The opinion on their call is not dissimilar to the golden eagle, whose voice is similarly considered unimpressive.
 Female calls in wedge-tailed eagles are similar but are generally lower and harsher than males.